rachev3/EtrosAPI/README.md

 # 🏀 Etros Basketball API

 This is the backend API for the Etros Basketball Team website.
-It provides authentication, player and match management, article publishing, and image storage.
+It provides authentication, player and match management, article publishing, image storage, and automated match statistics processing from FIBA box score PDFs.

 📈 **Status: In Development**
 ⚠️ If there haven't been requests to the API anytime soon, it may take up to a minute to wake up.